gedw99/sc-docs/README.md

 - Secure: Accounts to control who can see and do what.

+## Use Cases

+Its a type of AI / ML system that employs a Data Lake allowing for massive compute on your data.

+Many Projects can reuse the data in the Data Lake so do their Compute and Charting.

+Compute is WASM, so that the compute can be deployed on any device and updtaed remotely.

+The whole thing is re-entrant and recursive, so that:

+- Projects can reuse other Projects.
+Like any Framework where you import other projects.
+- Compute can reuse other Compute.
+Like any langage where you import another module or package.
+- Data can reuse other data.
+Like a Foreign key in a SQL DB.

 ## Usage

 From an Editors perspective it's made up of: